-In the vicinity of the MIT at $|1-N/N_c| \ll 1$ the large correlation (localization) length $\xi = a|1-N/N_c|^{-\nu}$ truncates the growth of the dielectric constant $\kappa(q)$ at $\kappa=\kappa(1/\xi)$ and defines the energy scale $T_{ES} = e^2/\xi \kappa(1/\xi)$.
-Then at $|\epsilon-\mu| < T_{ES}$ on the insulating side of the MIT we recover Eq. (\ref{eq:DOS3}) with $\kappa=\kappa(1/\xi)$, while on the metallic side $g(\epsilon) = g_{c}(T_{ES}) = Const$ (see Fig. 1).
-ES law is valid at $T < T_{ES}$ because it uses only the parabolic part of DOS.
-Remarkably McMillan~\cite{McMillan} arrived essentially at the same scaling ansatz but only for the metallic side of the MIT.
+McMillan~\cite{McMillan} arrived essentially at the same scaling ansatz but only for the metallic side of MIT.
 The McMillan-Shklovskii scaling ansatz was supported by two recent theoretical papers~\cite{Amini,Gornyi}.
-The Coulomb gap evolution near the MIT was studied by direct tunneling into Si crystals~\cite{MarkLee} with impurity concentrations $0.9 N_c < N < 1.1 N_c$.
+The Coulomb gap evolution near MIT was studied by direct tunneling into Si crystals~\cite{MarkLee} with impurity concentrations $0.9 N_c < N < 1.1 N_c$.
 Results of this experiment are in agreement with McMillan-Shklovskii scaling ansatz.

+On the metallic side of MIT transition in Fig. 1 I did not show the electron-electron interaction induced Altshuler-Aronov (AA) DOS dip near the Fermi level ~\cite{AA,AA1}.
+It was studied theoretically only for a metal with $N >> N_c$ and $k_{F}l >> 1$, where $k_F$ is the Fermi wave number and $l$ is the mean free path.
+In this case the depth of the AA $|\epsilon-\mu|^{1/2}$ dip is small, $\delta g(\mu) \sim (k_{F}l)^{-3/2}g(\mu) << g(\mu)$.
+However, at $N=2N_c$ one gets $\delta g(\mu) \sim g(\mu)$.
+As far as I know the behavior of the $\delta g(\mu)$ dip near the MIT was not studied theoretically or numerically.
+It is likely that a substantial AA dip persists even near the MIT, but only in the shrinking with $N-N_c$ energy range $|\epsilon-\mu| \simeq T_{ES}$.
+Experimentally studied tunneling DOS on the metallic side of MIT is consistent with this conjecture~\cite{MM,MarkLee}.